happyfresh/devcontainer-python3.12/note-day1.md

 **Acceptance Criteria:**

-* [x] Users can select multiple images and see filenames + sizes.
+* [ ] Users can select multiple images and see filenames + sizes.
-* [x] Non-image files are blocked or clearly warned.
+* [ ] Non-image files are blocked or clearly warned.
-* [x] Empty state visible when no files selected.
+* [ ] Empty state visible when no files selected.
-* [x] Button/input accessible via keyboard with proper label/aria-label.
+* [ ] Button/input accessible via keyboard with proper label/aria-label.

+**Implementation Notes:**

+- Added React state (`useState`) to store selected files as an array.
+- Used `useRef` to reference the hidden file input for programmatic triggering.
+- Implemented `formatSize` helper function to convert file sizes to human-readable format (Bytes, KB, MB, GB).
+- `handleFileSelect` function filters selected files to only include images (checking `file.type.startsWith('image/')`), shows an alert warning for any non-image files, and updates state with valid images.
+- Hidden `<input type="file" accept="image/*" multiple />` is triggered by clicking the shadcn Button.
+- File list is rendered as an unordered list showing filename and formatted size.
+- Empty state displays "No images selected." when no files are chosen.
+- Added `aria-label` attributes to both the button and input for accessibility.
+- The UI is centered and uses Tailwind classes for styling.

 ---